 Get involved by sharing your epilepsy story.
 Advocates like you are the cornerstone of our grassroots advocacy efforts, and we appreciate all that you do!

 Be part of a community voice speaking up to support our vision of a world where people with seizures realize their full potential.
 We are committed to empowering our advocates by arming them with the tools and information they need to successfully lobby for change.
-In the page below, you can find information on annual policy priorities, videos, apps, and educational opportunities to help you on your advocacy journey.
+Below, you can find information on annual policy priorities, videos, apps, and educational opportunities to help you on your advocacy journey.

 Our toolkit includes detailed information on how to conduct a call with a legislator or their staff, write letters or emails to legislators, speak at town hall forums, and visit in person with your legislator.